OpenBenchTools/.github/profile/README.md

 ## 🤝 How to Contribute

+Whether you're a beginner or an experienced maker, your contribution is welcome!
+Here are some great ways to get involved:

-- Use our projects and share your feedback.
+- Use our projects and [share](mailto:tiagodepaulasilva@gmail.com) photos, demos, or feedback with us.
-- Report bugs or suggest improvements via Issues.
+- Report bugs or suggest improvements by opening Issues.
-- Contribute with new projects and ideas.

----

-## 💡 Mission

-Provide accessible, robust, and open-source tools to make life easier on electronics workbenches worldwide.
+- Propose new project ideas or help expand existing ones.
+- Improve schematics, PCB layouts, or BOMs (cleaner design, cheaper parts, better sourcing).
+- Create educational content — explain how a circuit works, introduce components, or break down key concepts.
+- Design and share mechanical parts like enclosures, panel cutouts, or printable STLs.
+- Help write or improve documentation, build guides, and assembly instructions.
+- Translate documentation into other languages to make it accessible to more people.
+- Share your forks, modifications, or remixed versions.
+- Record short videos or timelapses of your builds or setups.

 ---

 <p align="center">
   <a href="LICENSE">